Updated on: 11/19/2019

 Last week, the city of Bothell settled a wrongful death lawsuit brought by the family of a nurse who was struck and killed by a convicted felon who was attempting to flee from police; the final settlement was $3,000,000.
 Eric John Breum of Skykomish died last year after crashing his truck while attempting to flee from police; in the course of the pursuit, he struck another vehicle, causing a pileup that injured a 86-year-old man from Edmonds.
 In Seattle, a chase that wound through the city from Belltown to the North End resulted in multiple crashes; two police officers and several civilians with hospitalized with injuries.

-Davis Law Group is no stranger to the consequences of high-speed chases.
+The Seattle personal injury lawyers at Davis Law Group are no stranger to the consequences of high-speed chases.
 In 2013, one of our clients was seriously injured after a teenager who was fleeing from police slammed into his car head-on.
 In 2010, Douglas Simmons III was killed and his girlfriend Holly Mattson was seriously injured after an eight-time convicted felon crashed into their car while fleeing from police in Federal Way.
 If you or a loved one has been injured in an accident as a result of a police chase, it may be time to speak with a personal injury attorney with a proven record of experience handling this kind of case.

 New high-speed chase rules could save lives

 Now, local police departments are questioning the wisdom of pursuing every fleeing suspect, especially when they already know that suspect’s identity and could pick them up later, when they’re no longer behind the wheel.
 Sheriff Ty Trenary of Snohomish County has announced new policies for deputies, which he believes will reduce the overall number of pursuits.
 The new policies include:

 - When a pursuit is called off the deputy has to pull over and stop the car; they can’t keep trying to pursue the suspect.